haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 ### Scenario 2a: Paratope - NMR-epitope as passive

 In scenario 2a we are settinp up the docking in which the paratope on the antibody is used to guide the docking, targeting the NMR-identied epitope (+surface neighbors) defined as passive residues.
 The restraint file to use for this is `ambig-paratope-NMR-epitope-pass.tbl`.
 As for scenario1, we will also define the restraints to keep the two antibody chains together using for this the `antibody-unambig.tbl` restraint file.
 In this case since we have information for both interfaces default sampling parameters are sufficient.
-And we will also turn off the default random removal of restraints to keep all the information on the paratote (`randremoval = false`).
+And we will also turn off the default random removal of restraints to keep all the information on the paratope (`randremoval = false`).
 The configuration file for this scenario (assuming a local running mode, eventually submitted to the batch system requesting a full node) is:

 {% highlight toml %}
 # ====================================================================